-Williams (3) re-explored this issue with the continental wide radiocarbon dataset (n=4575).
+Williams [3] re-explored this issue with the continental wide radiocarbon dataset (n=4575).
 The aim was again to identify whether the entire dataset or a subset from (a) above would provide the most reliable results for reconstructing prehistoric population.
-It was also undertaken using several new procedures proposed by Peros et al. (11) to address similar issues in their dataset.
+It was also undertaken using several new procedures proposed by Peros et al. [11] to address similar issues in their dataset.
 These investigations consisted of three different approaches:

 Comparison of the entire dataset with a subset of those dates containing laboratory errors <100 years.
 Peros et al. proposed this approach to determine whether unusually large errors in some data significantly impacted the eventual probability distributions/histograms produced.

 Comparison of the entire dataset with a subset of dates that could be directly correlated to human activity (e.g. burials, hearths, midden material, etc).
-This comparison was similar to those undertaken in Williams (2) described above and was undertaken to address the concerns over the large number of detrital charcoal dates in archaeological sequences.
+This comparison was similar to those undertaken in Williams [2] described above and was undertaken to address the concerns over the large number of detrital charcoal dates in archaeological sequences.

 Comparison of the entire dataset with a subset of ‘occupation events’.
-These events were coined by Peros et al. (11) to avoid the common issue of archaeological site duplication, and remove artificial peaks from the data due to multiple dates of the same archaeological feature, etc. The method involved the counting of each site only once per 200-year data bin, regardless of the number of times it appeared, and thereby remove multiple dates from the same stratigraphic unit or feature.
+These events were coined by Peros et al. [11] to avoid the common issue of archaeological site duplication, and remove artificial peaks from the data due to multiple dates of the same archaeological feature, etc. The method involved the counting of each site only once per 200-year data bin, regardless of the number of times it appeared, and thereby remove multiple dates from the same stratigraphic unit or feature.

-Comparison of the overall dataset with filtered subsets (1-3 above) show good correlation (Figure S3).
+Comparison of the overall dataset with filtered subsets (1-3 above) show good correlation (S3 Fig.).
 Each subset contains at least 50% of the overall data and demonstrates similar trends.
 The occupation event subset contains the highest number of dates within a single subset (n=3,711 or 81%) and indicates that archaeological sample duplication is not a significant issue within the data.
 A Lin’s Concordance Coefficient test between the overall dataset and each subset indicates r values between 0.77 and 0.97, with reduced r values stemming from lack of early data (>20ka) in some subsets, rather than necessarily de-coupling of the relationship.
 This correlation suggests that removing dates with >100 year laboratory errors, or from detrital charcoal has little effect on the overall shape of the curve.
 For this reason we used the entire dataset in subsequent analysis.

 Methods

-All radiocarbon data were calibrated using Oxcal (version 4.1) (12).
-Terrestrial dates were calibrated using INTCAL13 and marine dates using MARINE13 (13) with ΔR values after Ulm (14, 15).
+All radiocarbon data were calibrated using Oxcal (version 4.1) [12].
+Terrestrial dates were calibrated using INTCAL13 and marine dates using MARINE13 [13] with ΔR values after Ulm [14, 15].
 Oxcal was used to obtain a median value for each radiocarbon date (95.4% confidence).
 We acknowledge that when calibrating a radiocarbon date, the age may occur anywhere within the minimum and maximum values provided by the calibration program (rather than the median value).
 However, on average, calibrated ages in the dataset had less than a 452 year range, and would have remained within the same time slice (40-50% of the time) regardless of which part of the calibrated age range was selected, although this value decreases (to <25%) with 500-year time slices adopted in some parts of the analysis.
 To test this issue, boundaries of each time-slice were offset by adding and subtracting 200 years, and the analysis re-run.
 The results only minimally varied, and suggest the time-slices are robust.